isomerpages/gb-assist/pages/solutionrepo/solution112.md

 **Description**

 Automatic crawling and portable cutting maching using gas/oxy-fuel for straight line cutting of steel plates in workshop or shipyard.
-As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, only 1 headcount is required to operate and manage the cutting operations.
+As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, Solution is only supported one-time per SME headcount is required to operate and manage the cutting operations.
 Efficient and accurate straight-line cutting by this equipment reduce time needed for preparation and touch-up work.

 Cost of equipment capped at $6,250 per unit